-This one-year program is open to students who have completed a bachelor’s degree in mathematics or computer science and have passed the first year of a master’s or PhD program.
+This one-year program of mobility scholarships is open to incoming students who have completed a bachelor’s degree in mathematics or computer science and have passed the first year of a master’s or PhD program.
 Women are particularly encouraged to apply.

 Each scholar will receive around 1300 €/month during 11 months (this support cannot be combined with any other financial help).
 The program will pay the university registration fees for all the Bézout master’s students enrolled in this scholarship program, who will only have to pay a mandatory 90 € (approx.) yearly fee for CVEC (contribution for life campus).

 See also the practical informations on the academic environment.

 How to apply

 The call for 2022 is closed.
 Applicants will be notified by email by mid-June (probably earlier).

 The examination committee is the Executive Committee of the Bézout Labex.

 The best students at the end of the program will be invited to start a PhD in the Bézout Labex; we have a number of possibilities for support.
 A joint supervision with the student’s national doctoral framework, leading to both PhD grades, is possible.